sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 Sitespeed.io is highly configurable, let's check it out!

 ## The options
-You have the following options running sitespeed.io (we will add more as we are coming to the stable 4.0 release):
+You have the following options running sitespeed.io (run <code>sitespeed.io --help</code> to get the list on your command line):

 ~~~help
 bin/sitespeed.js [options] <url>/<file>